Accepting Contributions

 Contribution License Agreements (CLAs)

-Before accepting patches from non-Googlers to a project in a Google managed organization, you must ensure the contributor has signed a Contributor License Agreement (CLA).
-See go/cla for instructions.
+Before accepting patches from non-Googlers, you must ensure the contributor has signed a Contributor License Agreement (CLA).
+See go/cla#verify for instructions.

-This is not required for projects which have been approved to be released into personal accounts.
+This is not required for projects which have been approved by go/iarc to be released into personal accounts.

 When a project is initially released, a "Copyright Google LLC" notice is required in the headers of all source files.
 New files added to a Google-maintained open source project should also include a license header with a "Google LLC" copyright notice, whether the file is created by a Googler or Non-Googler.